 Aside religions, many cultures have established social acceptance of nothingness.

 Far niente, the Italians are known to employ the sweet secret of enjoying the moment in their lifestyles.
 Guilt-free and nonchalant.
 Across the border, the French paradox may not just dwell in imbibing bottles of wine and devouring bricks of foie gras, but in their enviable two-hour lunch break and a space reserved for hobbies and family activities.

 No rush, calm down your stress hormones, soften the heartbeat and install awareness of a communal existence.
 The long-living people of the blue zones, that I wrote about in my first musing, do not seem to rush anywhere.
 Their pace of living is manageable while they find satisfaction in their humble surroundings – from Okinawa through Sardinia to the laidback Costa Ricans in Central America, centenaries are not out of ordinary.

 The Eastern philosophies, so popular in the fatigued modern West, all highlight nothingness as the path to well-being.
-From the Tao in China through Zen in Japan to the Buddhist concepts of Thailand, inertia is praised over intervention with nature’s status quo.
+From the Tao in China through Zen in Japan to the Buddhist Laos and Thailand, inertia is praised over intervention with nature’s status quo.

 Sophisticated ancient wisdom applied to today’s life

 The essence of zen is to blend in within the landscape (our surroundings), which also means adhering to an “original state”.
 That may well mean that by excessive activity and change we divert ourselves too much from our original state and our content place in the world.
 This can skew tremendously the balance scale of existence as we know it.
 Yin and yang still curl into the modern beings’ consciousness as the ultimate answers to a satisfied life.